-As a signatory of the UN Global Compact, DSV supports and is committed to complying with applicable human rights and labour laws and regulations.
-We are committed to adhering to the ILO Declaration on Fundamental Principles and Rights at Work, the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and the Children's Rights and Business Principles.
+As a participant of the UN Global Compact, DSV supports and is committed to complying with applicable human rights and labour laws and regulations.
+We are committed to adhering to the core ILO Conventions, such as the ILO Declaration on Fundamental Principles and Rights at Work, the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and the Children's Rights and Business Principles.